SatoshiumAI/satoshium-us/chronicle/status/README.md

 ## Overview

-Chronicle is a historical preservation and recordkeeping component of the Satoshium ecosystem.
+Satoshium Chronicle is the historical-preservation institution of the Satoshium Suite.

-Its purpose is to preserve events, entries, evidence, sources, verification activities, and corrections in a structured and transparent manner.
+Its purpose is to preserve qualifying historical occurrences through canonical **Chronicle Entries** while maintaining durable references to authoritative Suite records, sources, evidence, provenance, relationships, corrections, versions, and publication state.

-Chronicle is currently in the specification and design phase.
+Chronicle is currently in **pre-operational architectural development**.

-No production implementation currently exists.
+Its foundational architecture is substantially defined, but Chronicle is not yet production operational.

-This repository serves as the initial foundation for future development.
+This repository serves as the implementation foundation for the transition from architecture into validated production records and repeatable operating procedures.

 ---